 This will tell you what your average monthly income is.
 Do not count overtime at your job into your budget; OT-pay is bonus income!

-2. Log into DECU Online Banking and download the last 90 days of charges.
+2. Log into DECU Digital Banking and download the last 90 days of charges.
 Depending on what kind of spender you are, you may need to look at both your debit card and credit card for this information.

 Now, break these charges into 5 or 6 basic categories like home, auto, groceries, child-care, fun and dining out, etc.